easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 ---

-## 🎉 ENJOY Q-IDE!
+## 🎉 ENJOY Top Dog!

-You're all set to use Q-IDE professionally!
+You're all set to use Top Dog professionally!

 Just pick a launch method and start building! 🚀